 A valve cryosauna comes with a cryogenic valve and two connector tubes, but does not include a pressurized tank itself.

-In a Dewar cryosauna liquid nitrogen is directly fed from a 40-litre non-pressurized tanks called a Dewar tank.
+In a Dewar cryosauna liquid nitrogen is fed directly from a 40-litre non-pressurized tank called a Dewar tank.

 A Dewar cryosauna is suitable for smaller rooms on higher floors.
 This is a more flexible solution in terms of location and more cost-efficient, as liquid nitrogen does not evaporate from Dewars as quickly as from pressurized tanks.
 Dewars are also easier to handle than larger tanks.